 Italy… Where to start?
 It’s the country which is an absolute recorder in the world in UNESCO Heritage sites.
 No wonder it’s one of the most visited countries in the world, with over 46 million tourists visiting every year.
 Some people visit it to witness the amazing architecture and history that stretches thousands of years ago.
 Others visit to witness a sensational range of art masterpieces and try famous Italian food.
-Some even take private jet flights to Italy for a more luxurious travel experience and to make sure they have enough time and energy to roam around famous historical places.
+Others visit for the luxurious travel experience, beautiful mountains and even more beautiful mountain towns, or famous historical places.
 The reasons for visiting are countless.
 However, it’s a fact that there are certain things that you can experience only in el Bel Paese.
 That’s exactly what I will try to show you in this article; things that you can experience only in Italy.

 Overdose on Renaissance Art